lhaibadesigns/lhaibadesigns/README.md

 Hi there 👋

-I am a UI/UX designer and a student at 42 Madrid, passionate about creating seamless and visually appealing user experiences.
+I am a digital product designer and a student at 42 Madrid, passionate about creating seamless and visually appealing user experiences.
 I have a keen interest in the intersection of design and web development.

 ✨ Quick Facts